Melissa Horne

 Melissa Margaret Horne is an Australian politician.
 She has been a Labor Party member of the Victorian Legislative Assembly since November 2018, representing the seat of Williamstown.

 After being elected to parliament, Horne was immediately appointed the Minister for Public Transport and Minister for Ports and Freight in the second Andrews Ministry.
 In June 2020, she became the Minister for Consumer Affairs, Gaming and Liquor Regulation and Minister for Fishing and Boating, while losing her public transport portfolio.
-In June 2022, she also became Minister for Local Government and Minister for Suburban Development but losing her fishing and boating portfolio.
+From 27 June 2022 to 19 December 2024, she served as the Minister for Local Government and Minister for Suburban Development but losing her fishing and boating portfolio.

 She is the daughter of former federal MP Bob Horne.
 Before her election, she worked as a communications director of the Level Crossing Removal Authority.